DakotaLMartinez/integrating-react-and-redux-codealong/readme.md

 ## Integrating Redux

 So this is the plan.
 First, we create our store by passing our reducer to the `createStore()` function.
-Then we can call `store.dispatch()` from a React component by passing through the store object as a prop to the needed component.
+Then, we'll call `store.dispatch({ type: '@@INIT'})` to make sure our initial state is set by the changeState reducer's default state argument.
+Finally, we can call `store.dispatch()` from a React component by passing through the store object as a prop to the needed component.
 Essentially, we want to call `store.dispatch({ type: 'INCREASE_COUNT' })` when we click on the button.

 So we'll do the following: